iAmInActions/XLinuxStuffInBrowser/README.md

 Only works on Playground 20.04

-Password for the default user is "webtop"
+Password for the default user is "toorton"

 NOTE: You need to select gdm3 as the default dm or it may not work as expected.